 Because window and door caulking in the School may contain PCBs, WPS has previously applied a layer of non-PCB caulk over the previously existing caulking to reduce the potential for exposures.
 OTO observed twenty-five (25) classrooms or other representative spaces in the school selected at random during the assessment.
 Our observations focused on the presence of dust on windows, windowsills, and window frames as well as the univent systems that provide heating and ventilation to the classrooms.

 The school spaces we observed included:

-- Main Office,
+- Main Office and other offices,

-- Media Center,
+- Teacher Resource Center,

+- Cafeteria,

-- Stairways
+- Media Center/Library,

-- Hallways, and
+- Hallways and,

-- Other Selected classrooms.
+- Other Selected classrooms or learning areas